jgraham0325/land-register-api-docs/docs/api-documentation/V1.15/index.md

 <code>POST /authenticate/initial</code>

-After a user has been invited to the system by their organisation admin using the Party API <code>/invite-user</code> endpoint, they need to set a new password.
+After a user has been invited to the system by their organisation admin, they need to set a new password.
 This endpoint can be called with a new user's email address and temporary password, and will return a token that should be provided to the Party API <code>/set-password</code> endpoint.
 {: .govuk-body}